Opposition Research for Advocacy Campaigns

 The tactics you’ll use to conduct opposition research for your advocacy campaign will depend on your goal and your budget, but here are a couple of routes you may consider:

-Other Advocacy research:
+Other Advocacy Research:

 - Polling.
 Conducting a poll can help you test messages (both positive and negative) to gauge quantitative stats on how people feel about your cause.
 There are different types of surveys (tracking, IVR, benchmark, etc.) that can garner varying degrees of detail in responses across digital, phones, and other mediums.
 The type of poll that makes sense will depend on your goal.
 Costs will depend on the length of your survey, the number of people you want to survey (sample size), and the level of complexity required to execute the survey, among other factors.
+Before you pay for a poll, make sure you talk to other organizations to see what data they’ve gleaned on the issue.
+If there is no recent or relevant polling data out there, pooling resources with other groups in your community that want to achieve the same policy outcome is a great way to fund opposition research.

 - Online panels.
 Similar to online focus groups, online panels are a great tactic for testing creative and short messages.
 You can typically set this up so that there are several sessions across multiple days, lowering the bar for participation.
 This can be a cost-effective method to glean both quantitative and qualitative data for your campaign.